The Maritime Heritage Project ~~ International Harbors Travel

-Pirates Of Caribbean: Swashbuckling Sea Songs Swashbuckling Sea Songs.
+Pirates of Caribbean: Swashbuckling Sea Songs

+Ships, Shipping, Migration, World Seaports.
+Ships, Shipping, Migration, World Seaports.
 Disney's Pirates of the Caribbean: Swashbuckling Sea Songs collects 14 seafaring singalongs that aim their cannons at the children who have spent time on the legendary theme park ride.
 The goofy renditions of classic sea shanties like "Blow the Man Down" and "Yo, Ho, Ho (And a Bottle of Rum)" have more in common with the Popeye cartoons than they do Naval work songs, and obvious film nods like "Welcome to the Caribbean" and "Davy Jones' Locker" sound hastily crafted for action figure commercials.
 The children will like it.

-Blow The Man Down contains songs from FAREWELL NANCY, a 1964 compilation of sea chanties, and additional tracks.
+Contains songs from FAREWELL NANCY, a 1964 compilation of sea chanties, and additional tracks.
 Based on a 1964 compilation LP called Farewell Nancy, this CD adds several more tracks.
 It features some of the British folk revival's top performers singing sea songs, shanties and ballads.
 Singers include Louis Killen, Cyril Tawney and Ian Campbell.

+Ships, Shipping, Migration, World Seaports.
 Dan Milner sings all 13 tracks on this collection of songs associated with the Irish seafaring life with instrumental and vocal support from a rotating cast of nine other musicians, Mick Moloney being the most notable of those.
 Milner was born in England but has spent most of his life in North America.
 He is of Irish descent, and he has done several albums of Irish music since the late '90s.
 According to Milner's liner notes, this is "an album of maritime songs from Ireland and its diaspora in which most of the central characters stand uneasy next to the law."

 The arrangements are low-key as well, though admirably varied, incorporating mandolin, concertina, piano, guitar, whistle, banjo, accordion, flute, bouzouki, and fiddle.
 Milner's notes also offer detailed accounts of the sources of the songs, as well as the real-life characters whose experiences helped shape them.